fcgrolleau/clusterITE/README.md

 # Instanciate a ClusterIte model with the optimal K estimated from cross-validation
 final_model = ClusterIte(K=cv_model.best_K, **base_learners)

-# Instanciate this model on all the training data
+# Fit this model on all the training data
 final_model.fit(X, y)
 ```